Index

 Source: NHS Digital data not in the public domain, from the Bowel Screening Programme

 The percentages of patients aged 60-74 registered with Hull GPs who have taken up bowel cancer screening within the last 2.5 years is also available, and show a similar discrepancy with the rate in Hull being lower than England and lower than across the Humber, Coast and Vale.
-The percentage at CCG level tend to be higher than the rate at local authority level as the local authority figures are based on residents and the CCG figures are based on patients registered with Hull GPs.
+The percentage at CCG level tend to be higher than the rate at local authority level as the local authority figures are based on residents and the CCG figures are based on patients registered with Hull GPs, although the difference is relatively small.

 Compared with benchmark